Astaraxia-Linux/Astral/README.md

 - **ASURA**: Community-contributed, use at your own risk

 ### Do I need to review recipes?
 For AOHARU: No, we review them.
-For ASURA: **YES, ALWAYS.** Never run untrusted code as the damn root.
+For ASURA: **YES, ALWAYS.** Never run untrusted code as root.

 ### Who maintains this?